Submitting news to Cranes Today

 Getting releases to us

 Press releases should be formatted in the most simple way possible, as a word document or as a plain text file.
 Please don't send them as PDFs.
 Pictures should not be embedded in the document, but included as a separate file.
 Your document should explain what is shown in each picture.
 If you include good, high resolution, pictures (again, vital to getting your story featured prominently in the magazine), your release may be too big to send by email.
 We don't receive notifications if an email is dropped, and you won't either.
 So, to make sure your release and pictures get to us, please either host them on your own website and send us a link or use a free and simple file sharing service like www.wetransfer.com.
 This will allow you to upload all of your files to the web in one click, and then send us a link to download them.
-However you get your news to us, please feel free to email email@example.com to alert group editor Will North to your news.
+However you get your news to us, please feel free to email firstname.lastname@example.org to alert editor Sotiris Kanaris to your news.